 Yes, you can be enrolled in a Master’s program while completing the courses for the Director of Special Education program.
 However, you cannot apply for the Director license until you have earned a Master’s degree.

 Tuition information can be found here.
 To be eligible for financial aid to pursue the Certificate, you must also apply and be accepted to one of the following programs: M.S.Ed., Ed.D., or the Ed.S. in Educational Leadership (or any other IU degree program).

 It is possible to take up to two courses before being formally admitted but students who start the program before being formally admitted are not guaranteed admission.
 If a student is not admitted into the Special Education Leadership Program, s/he might be able to transfer these courses into another university.
 Please contact Ed Leadership Student Support at firstname.lastname@example.org or 812-856-8371 to discuss this option.

 It will generally take 6-8 weeks after your full application is complete.

-Typically, your 3 Exceptional Needs cohort courses (i.e., A675, A735, and A695) will be taught by Dr. Sandi Cole, Director of the Center on Education and Lifelong Learning and the program coordinator for the Special Education Leadership program.
+Your Special Education Leadership cohort courses will be taught by Dr. Sandi Cole, Director of the Center on Education and Lifelong Learning and the program coordinator for the Special Education Leadership program.
 Your non-cohort courses will generally be taught by full-time faculty members at Indiana University.
 Our professors have worked as teachers, principals, superintendents, lawyers, and have published widely in their areas of expertise.
-Several of the faculty members have been school and district administrators in Indiana and/or other states.
+Several of the faculty members have been school and district administrators Indiana and/or other states.

 We consider your undergraduate and if relevant, any graduate grades as well as your personal statement and recommendations.
 We are interested in students with a genuine interest in special education leadership issues who demonstrate strong academic abilities.